Your safety is our priority. We’re doing more than ever to help ensure your protection and well-being when you come see us for care. Learn more.

-SoundCareKids is the focus of this year's Christmas Forest Fund-a-Need.
+SoundCareKids was the focus of the 2016 Christmas Forest Fund-a-Need.
 Supported entirely by private donations, SoundCareKids is a support program for families with children who have experienced the death of a significant person in their lives.
+Read more

 At the end of life, or during critical illnesses, patients are often unable to make important medical care decisions.
 This places a heavy responsibility and burden on families, as well as health care providers.
 However, this can be alleviated through advance care planning, the process in which deliberate decisions are made by individuals about their health care preferences and who they want to make decisions for them if they become unable to speak for themselves.
 Read more